 The civil jurisdiction hierarchy of Queensland Courts (sorted by their respective monetary limits for a civil action) is as follows:

-What must also be considered is that there are time limits for the bringing of court actions.
+It is also important to consider the time limits for the bringing of court actions.

 Debt recovery Court process commences with the filing by a party followed by what is called an originating process which may be one of the following: